zhousamuel/ece5-bike-speedometer-/README.md

 2. CHECK UNITS OF THE MATH CONVERSIONS, speed might be in meters....

 11/16: can print output onto the LCD based on given sensor data.
 Haven't attached to bike yet.

+GITHUB GUIDE:

+To push code to the repo (when you have edited the code):
+1. git add ____ <- files edited
+2. git status <- check if it has been added (green)
+3. git commit -m "_______" <- message of what you did
+4. git push origin main

+To pull code from the repo (when you need to get the code)
+1. git remote -v
+   a) If there is multiple branches: git pull origin
+   b) If there is one branch: git pull